This tutorial shows multiple ways to remove whitespace characters from a given string in Perl.

 Hello Welcome

-String provides pattern matching operator =~
+Perl provides the pattern matching operator =~

 Here is an example